 The causes of anemia can vary from the body not making enough red blood cells to a vitamin or mineral deficiency or even loss of blood.

-Anemia occurs in nearly one quarter of seniors and rising.
-So, it’s no surprise that over the last decade various research groups have conducted studies to see how anemia effects your brain and memory.
+Anemia occurs in nearly one-quarter of seniors and is rising.
+So, it’s no surprise that over the last decade, various research groups have conducted studies to see how anemia affects your brain and memory.
 The results are alarming…

 Anemia Increases Dementia Risk by 41 Percent

-A study published in 2013 involved 2,552 participants in their 70s.
+A study involving 2,552 participants in their 70s.
 Compared to those who were free of anemia when the study began, those with anemia had an incredible 41 percent higher risk of developing dementia eleven years later.
 The link remained after considering other factors, such as age, race, gender, and education.

 Senior author Kristine Yaffe M.D., at UC San Francisco, explained, saying, "There are several explanations for why anemia may be linked to dementia.
 For example, anemia may be a marker for poor health in general, or low oxygen levels resulting from anemia may play a role in the connection.
 Reductions in oxygen to the brain have been shown to reduce memory and thinking abilities and may contribute to damage to neurons."